 Winter is particularly slow for contractors and construction businesses.
 But like we said before, slow periods should be viewed as opportunities to maximize success for busy periods.
 Contractors can do this by investing in improving the skill sets of their employees.
 You’ll be able to take on more lucrative projects if your top employees have the certifications for in-demand skills.
 You might even consider taking a class that will help you be a more effective business leader.

 Some contractors minimize the damage of the slow season by making sure it’s not slow at all.
 For instance, you could hire new staff or obtain certifications that would allow you to provide winter-friendly services.
-Examples of such services include interior landscaping, HVAC services, or holiday lights installation.
+Examples of such functions include interior landscaping, HVAC services, or holiday lights installation.

 4. Simplify Holiday Party